 Fresh coriander, to garnish

-Scatter the spinach on top, put on a lid and cook gently until it has wilted, just a minute or two.
+Check the seasoning, scatter the spinach on top, put on a lid and cook gently until it has wilted, just a minute or two.
 Stir it through, scatter the curry with fresh chopped coriander and serve, either with rice, chapatis or naan and perhaps some minty, garlicky yoghurt and a fruity chutney on the side.